chaoma99/lct-tracker/README.md

 3. If you don't have the videos already, run 'download_videos.m' (may take some time).

 4. Run utility/compile.m to comile calcIIF.cpp and im2colstep.c.
-This compile files is tested with opencv3.0
+These files are compiles with opencv3.0

-5. "assignToBins1.c", "gradientMex.cpp", 'imResample.cpp' are from Pitor Dollar's toolbox.
+5. The C++ source files "assignToBins1.c", "gradientMex.cpp", 'imResample.cpp' are from Pitor Dollar's toolbox.
-   If these compiled files do not work with your system, get it from http://vision.ucsd.edu/~pdollar/toolbox/doc/index.html
+   If the compiled files do not work on your system, get it from http://vision.ucsd.edu/~pdollar/toolbox/doc/index.html

 __________